conradakunga/Blog/_posts/2026-06-27-net-11-preview-mime-type-lookups.md

 }
 ```

-Alternatively, you had to use a third party [Nuget](https://nuget.org) package.
+Alternatively, you had to use a third-party [Nuget](https://nuget.org) package.

 This is now addressed with the new [MediaTypeMap](https://learn.microsoft.com/en-us/dotnet/api/system.net.mime.mediatypemap?view=net-11.0) class, using the [GetMediaType](https://learn.microsoft.com/en-us/dotnet/api/system.net.mime.mediatypemap.getmediatype?view=net-11.0) method.